-Eleven grizzly bears were monitored with radio-collars during portions of 2020.
-Research monitoring included four females (three adults and one subadults) and seven males (one adult and six subadults) in the Cabinet-Yaak Ecosystem (CYE).
-Two subadult males and a subadult female were from the Cabinet Mountains augmentation program.
-One subadult male bear was collared for conflict management purposes.
+Thirteen grizzly bears were monitored with radio-collars during portions of 2021.
+Research monitoring included four females (two adults and two subadult) and eight males (two adult and six subadults) in the Cabinet-Yaak Ecosystem (CYE).
+A subadult female was monitored as part of the Cabinet Mountains augmentation program.
 Grizzly bear monitoring and research has been ongoing in the Cabinet Mountains since 1983 and in the Yaak River since 1986.
-Eightytwo individual resident bears were captured and monitored through telemetry in the two areas from 1983-2020.
+Eighty-seven individual resident bears were captured and monitored through telemetry in the two areas from 1983-2021.
 Research in the Cabinet Mountains indicated that only a small population remained as of 1988.
 Concern over persistence of grizzly bear populations within this area resulted in a pilot program in 1990 that tested population augmentation techniques.
 Four subadult female bears with no history of conflicts with humans were captured in southeast British Columbia for release in the Cabinet Mountains during 1990-1994.
 Three of four transplanted bears remained within the target area for at least one year.
 Hair snag sampling and DNA analysis during 2000-2004 identified one of the original transplanted bears.
 The animal was a 2-year-old female when released in 1993.
-Genetic analysis conducted in 2005 identified at least three first-generation offspring and two second-generation offspring from this individual.
+Genetic analysis conducted in 2005 identified at least three first-generation offspring and two secondgeneration offspring from this individual.
 Success of the augmentation test program prompted additional augmentation in cooperation with Montana Fish, Wildlife, and Parks (MFWP).
-Ten female bears and eight male bears were moved from the Flathead River to the Cabinet Mountains during 2005-2020.
-Four of these individuals died during their first year from human related causes.
-Two were illegally shot, one was struck by a train, and one was killed in self-defense.
-Eight bears left the target area for augmentation, but three returned.
+Ten female bears and eight male bears were moved from the Flathead River to the Cabinet Mountains during 2005-2021.
+Of 22 bears released through 2021, eight are known to have left the target area (one was recaptured and brought back, two returned in the same year, and one returned a year after leaving), four were killed within 12 months of release, and one was killed 16 years after release.
+Five individuals are known to have reproduced (3 females and 2 males).

-Numbers of females with cubs in the CYE varied from 2-5 per year and averaged 3.3 per year, 2015-2020.
-Thirteen of 22 bear management units (BMUs) had sightings of females with young.
-Human caused mortality averaged 1.5 bears per year (0.5 female and 1.0 male), 2015-2020.
-Nine grizzly bears (3 females and 6 males) died due to known or probable human causes during 2015-2020, including 3 adult females (2 under investigation, 1 self-defense), 2 adult males (1 under investigation and 1 management), 4 subadult males (1 each self-defense, human under investigation, mis-identification, and poaching).
+Recovery plan monitoring includes tracking of the number of females with cubs, distribution of females with young, and human caused mortality.
+Numbers of females with cubs in the CYE varied from 2-5 per year and averaged 3.3 per year, 2016-2021.
+Fourteen of 22 bear management units (BMUs) had sightings of females with young.
+Human-caused mortality averaged 1.0 bears per year (0.5 female and 0.5 male), 2016-2021.
+Six grizzly bears (3 females and 3 males) died due to known or probable human causes during 2016-2021, including 3 adult females (2 under investigation, 1 self-defense), 1 adult male (management), 2 subadult males (1 human under investigation and 1 misidentification).

-Using all methods (capture, collared individuals, rub tree DNA, corral DNA, opportune DNA sampling, photos, credible observations), we detected a minimum 50 individual grizzly bears alive and in the CYE grizzly bear population at some point during 2019.
-Five of these bears were known dead.
-Twenty-three bears were detected in the Cabinets (16 male, 7 female).
-Twenty-seven bears were detected in the Yaak (16 male, 7 female, 4 unknown sex).
+Using all methods (capture, collared individuals, all DNA sampling, photos, credible observations), we detected a minimum 45 individual grizzly bears alive in the CYE grizzly bear population at some point during 2020.
+Three of these bears were known to have died during 2020.
+Eighteen bears were detected in the Cabinets (11 males, 6 females, 1 unknown).
+Twenty-nine bears were detected in the Yaak (18 males, 8 females, 3 unknown sex).

-Sex- and age-specific survival and reproductive rates yielded an estimated finite rate of increase ( $\lambda$ ) of 1.017 (95% C.I. = 0.935-1.090) for 1983-2020 using Booter software with the unpaired litter size and birth interval option.
-Finite rate of population change was an annual 1.7% for 1983-2020.
-The probability that the population was stable or increasing was 60%.
+Sex- and age-specific survival and reproductive rates yielded an estimated finite rate of increase (λ) of 1.017 (95% C.I. = 0.942-1.087, annual rate of increase = 1.9%) for 1983-2021 using Booter software with the unpaired litter size and birth interval option.
+The probability that the population was stable or increasing was 70%.

-Berry counts indicated above average production for huckleberry, buffaloberry, and mountain ash and average production for serviceberry during 2020.
+Berry counts indicated above average production for huckleberry, average production for mountain ash, and below average production for serviceberry and buffaloberry during 2021.